 But do both methods yield the same quality implants?
 From our years of experience administering hair transplants in Tennessee, we know that the success rate of hair transplants via the FUE method is one of the highest in the industry.
 It makes sense when you think about how the implants are harvested.
 Follicular Unit extraction gently extracts the follicles individually and then keeps them safe until implantation, meaning the quality does not suffer in the meantime.
 For the strip method, the grafts have to be created by breaking up the strip of hair into tiny pieces, which can result in a lower yield.

 Besides the quality of the implants, however, your main concern should be how you look afterwards.
-It’s hard to argue with a hair transplant that leaves no visible scar on the back of your head versus one that does.
+A hair transplant that leaves no visible scar on the back of your head has a big advantage over one that does.
+Watch the video clip to learn how David Bernard, a Nashville Hair Doctor patient, describes his FUE hair restoration procedure and 6-month results in an interview on Nashville Channel 4.